Start Here: Find What You Need Fast

 Determine which Schengen country to apply to:

-Apply at the embassy/consulate of the country where you'll spend the most time.
-If equal time, apply at your first entry point.
+This trips up a lot of people.
+The rule: apply at the embassy of the country where you'll spend the most nights.
+If you're spending equal time in multiple countries, apply at your first entry point.
+Simple as that.

 -